CV GIANCARLODINARDO.6@GMAIL.COM

 Hook swap (spokesperson change)

 Replaced the shingle-throw hook with a different spokesperson open from the client's existing content library.
-The question was whether the hook was the primary driver of the original's performance, or whether the rest of the formula would hold with a different entry point.
+Testing whether the hook was the primary driver of the original's performance, or whether the rest of the formula would hold with a different entry point.

 Testing hook vs. formula as the key performance driver